mhayes853/swift-operation/Sources/QueryCore/Documentation.docc/Articles/UtilizingFetchConditions.md

 ## Overview

 The `FetchCondition` protocol describes a set of conditions that can be used to determine when a query should fetch its data.
 For instance, ``ConnectedCondition`` utilizes a ``NetworkObserver`` to determine whether or not the current network connection status is suitable for fetching data.
-Additionally, ``NotificationFocusCondition`` (or `WindowFocusCondition` on WASM) listens for changes in the app's resign active state, which allows for automatic refetching when the app becomes active again.
+Additionally, ``ApplicationIsActiveCondition`` (or `WindowIsVisibleCondition` on WASM) listens for changes in the app's resign active state, which allows for automatic refetching when the app becomes active again.

 The library provides many built-in modifiers that utilize fetch conditions.
 Let's explore how some of these modifiers work, and how you can create your own `FetchCondition` conformances that take advantage of these modifiers.